algosup/2024-2025-project-5-bubble-intermarche-team-3/Testplan/Testplan.md

 ## 1. Introduction

 ### Purpose
-This document's main objective is to outline the different testing strategies and ensure that everyone understands the structure of quality assurance before the final version of the app is released to the user.
+The primary objective of this document is to outline the various testing strategies and ensure that everyone understands the structure of quality assurance before the final version of the app is released to users.

 ### Scope
-This section clely define what wil and wil not be tested.
+This section clearly defines what will and will not be tested.

-- **In-Scope:**
+1. **In-Scope:**
    - Wine and cheese suggestion algorithm
    - Meal selection interface
    - Search and filter functionality
    - Navigation and user flow
    - Mobile responsiveness
    - User Interface
    - Wine and cheese selection interface
-  - Languge responsiveness
+   - Language responsiveness

-- **Out-of-Scope:**
+2.  **Out-of-Scope:**
       - Third-party integrations
       - Backend database operation
       - Server-side performance
       - External API integrations
       - Desktop application
       - Specific browser version

 ### Objectives